 The first reason was already mentioned: the demosaicing process takes away some resolution.
 The 24MP are reduced to something like 12MP or 16MP right off the bat.
 The difference to 3MP has already shrunk to 4x or 5x.

 The second reason is, defining resolution as megapixels is a bit deceiving.
 It would be more correct to count pixels in just one dimension (width or height).
 An image with 4x more megapixels has circles of confusion only 2x bigger.
 Seeing this way, a 12MP image is only twice as good as 3MP.

-Finally, the most important technical reason: the circles of confusion created by every optical imperfection (out of focus, lens, sensor, diffraction, demosaicing, etc.) are compounded as a RMS sum.
+Finally, the most important technical reason: the circles of confusion created by every optical imperfection (out of focus, lens, sensor, diffraction, demosaicing, etc.) are compounded as an RMS sum.

 For example, consider a lens and a sensor with the same resolution.
 Lens diffaction creates a "point" of 10µm with sharpest focus, and the sensor pixel size is also 10µm.
-The effective circle of confusion of the system lens+camera is 14.1µm.
-The result is not quite a linear sum, but it is more than expected (the common sense tells us that two devices with the same resolution would not interfere with each other).
+The common sense suggests the CoC of the system is simply the largest CoC found throughout the system (10µm), but the effective CoC is actually 14µm.
+At least it is not as bad as a linear sum (that would be 20µm).

 Taking this into account, it is good to have a sensor with the maximum resolution possible.
-A sensor with 5µm pixels and a lens with 10µm of resolution would render a RMS sum of 11.2µm.
-Now the resolution is mostly limited by the lens.
-If the lens is interchangeable, the user can improve the figure by replacing the lens.
+A sensor with 5µm pixels and a lens with 10µm of resolution has a system CoC of 11µm.
+In this case, the system resolution is clearly limited by the weakest component (the lens), and it can be greatly improved just by replacing the lens.